 Considering the current world situation, the current values being exercised, it is enough to cause one to wonder who did win WWII?

 Right now we, the people of the world, have been lied to about a lot of things for a long time.
 We have been lied to by governments, industries, religious leaders, even those from medical science and other sciences.
-We have been so programmed with lies and half-truths, that for any of us to think we actually know all the details about what’s going among the powers-that-be in the world, well, that is an absurdity.
-A whole lot of them probably don’t know.
+We have been so programmed with lies and half-truths, that for any of us to develop a solid understanding of what is going on in the world is a herculean feat.
 Yet we get caught up in the storm and fury.
 Usually coming from a place of caring about something in the world which we see threatened, we throw our perspectives back and forth at each other.
 And our perspectives on world events, even national events, are often based upon the half-truths and lies the “authorities” have shared with us.

 What do we want to be the defining value of our world?
 Individual aggrandizement or collective well-being?
 That seems to be a dichotomy today’s conflicts all revolve around.
 It’s not a matter of whether or not to have a one-world-government, a one-world-bank, an economy based in free enterprise, capitalism, or managed as democratic socialism.
 It’s not even whether or not to have a democracy or a monarchy.
 The question on which everything going on in the world hinges upon is none of these things.

-The question, the question which determines how viable any system is or isn’t is, how viable any culture is or isn’t, whether there will or won’t be wars, is this: how do we regard one another?
+The question which determines how viable any system is or isn’t is, how viable any culture is or isn’t, whether there will or won’t be wars, is this: how do we, as individuals, regard one another?

 What do we think about one another?
 How do we feel toward one another?
 How do we treat one another?